 Website: The Yoga Barn

 Like the Italian trattoria, the Indonesian warung is a small, family-owned business that has often been passed from generation to generation.
-Have a taste of traditional Balinese food at one of Bali’s oldest and most established tourist-friendly warungs, Made’s Warung, which has serving up Indonesian favourites since 1969.
+For lunch, have a taste of traditional Balinese food at one of Bali’s oldest and most established tourist-friendly warungs, Made’s Warung, which has been serving up Indonesian favourites since 1969.
 Tuck into delicious bebek goreng (fried duck), babi guling (spit-roasted pig) and other Balinese dishes in this charming little restaurant, a popular choice for tourists and locals alike.

 Opening Hours: 10am-12am daily